fallen-icarus/cardano-loans/README.md

 lender can allow over-collateralized or under-collateralized loans by setting the relative values for each collateral asset to above or below the market value, respectively.
 If the lender does not want that asset to be used as collateral, they can set that asset's relative value to zero.
-In essence this, field is *how much of that collateral asset the lender wants per unit of the loan asset taken.* This is always in units of `collateralAsset/loanAsset`.
+In essence this field is *how much of that collateral asset the lender wants per unit of the loan asset taken.* This is always in units of `collateralAsset/loanAsset`.
 For example, if `collateralization` for AGIX/ADA is 2/1, then the borrower must put up 2 AGIX for every 1 ADA borrowed.
 If more than one collateral asset is possible, then the collateral can be used in any combination where the total relative value equals the loan principle.
 For example, if DUST is also allowed at a ratio of 10/1, then 10 ADA can be borrowed by putting up 10 AGIX and 50 DUST: `10 / 2 + 50 / 10 = 5 + 5 = 10`.
 - `collateralIsSwappable` - Whether or not the lender wants to allow the borrower to swap out collateral during the loan.
 This option favors the borrower but lenders can enable it to make their offers more competitive.
 Since lenders must explicitly allow this option, it cannot be abused by borrowers.
-- `claimPeriod` - The time period the lender requires to claim the collateral once the loan is expired.
+- `claimPeriod` - The relative time period the lender requires to claim the collateral once the loan is expired.
 Since the Key NFT can be lost, the collateral could be locked forever without an escape hatch.
 The protocol considers collateral "Lost" once the `claimPeriod` has passed and allows the borrower to reclaim the collateral (while still recording the default).
 - `offerDeposit` - How much ADA the lender used as the minimum UTxO value for the Offer UTxO.
 This